Nickelodeon (Dutch TV channel)

-The Dutch version of Nickelodeon, broadcasting free-to-cable in the Netherlands and through satellite in Belgium, and launched on 14 July 2003.
+The Dutch version of the broadcasting free-to-cable channel Nickelodeon in the Netherlands and through satellite in Belgium, was launched on 23 February 2002 (the first two programs were an episode of Rugrats titled "Tommy's First Birthday" and the Hey Arnold! episode "Downtown As Fruits / Eugene's Bike").
 In addition to the general Nickelodeon programmes, original productions such as ZOOP, Het Huis Anubis, and SuperNick are also broadcast.
-The Dutch Kids' Choice Awards were presented in three years (2004, 2005 and 2007), featuring nominees that are relevant to Dutch audiences.
-In 2010, the US Kids' Choice Awards aired, which included categories for the Netherlands and Belgium inserted into the broadcast.
+The Dutch Kids' Choice Awards were presented in three years (2004, 2005 and 2007), featuring nominees that are relevant to the Dutch In 2010, the US Kids' Choice Awards aired, which included categories for the Netherlands and Belgium inserted into the broadcast.

 Nickelodeon has a separate version in Belgium with advertising and programming variations for Belgian viewers.
 All Belgian cable and ISP providers carry the Belgian version, with the satellite provider TV Vlaanderen offering only the Dutch version, as it uses the feed of the Dutch CanalDigitaal.

-In recent years, with the increase of on-demand services, the market share of the Nickelodeon channel has declined in the Netherlands.
-In 2019, the channel recorded an average daily market share of 0.7%, which reduced to 0.4% in 2020.
-In comparison, Nickelodeon had a market share of 2.1% in 2009.

 History

-Nickelodeon replaced a similarly-themed channel, Kindernet (launched in 1988), in 2003 after it was acquired by Viacom at the end of the year 2001.
-Before this, Nickelodeon aired as a programming block on Kindernet from 1.00 to 3.00 PM, starting in February 2002.
-Throughout the course of 2003, Nickelodeon programming began to gain more prominence on Kindernet outside of the block, before expanding into a 24-hour channel on 14 July.
-As a result, Kindernet was degraded into a morning block, which later became Nick Jr.

-On 1 August 2005, Nickelodeon began time-sharing with Talpa, now airing between 6.00 AM and 6.00 PM.
-By the end of the year 2006, MTV's deal with Talpa ended and Nickelodeon began sharing channel space with The Box Comedy on 1 December.
-Nickelodeon extended its airtime up until 8.00 PM and The Box Comedy changed into Comedy Central on 30 April 2007.
+Nickelodeon in the Netherlands was shared with Talpa (2005-2006; 2007), The Box Comedy (2006-2007) and Comedy Central (2007-2010; 2011).
+After that, between February 14, 2011 to October 1, 2015, Nickelodeon was available 24 hours a day with the block TeenNick in the Netherlands via all providers.
+After which the channel was shared with Spike on October 1, 2015 to December 12, 2016.
+From December 12, 2016, Nickelodeon can again be seen forever 24 hours a day via Ziggo and since March 1, 2017, also in via other providers forever.